maxkulish/go-optimization-guide/docs/01-common-patterns/worker-pool.md

 ✅ Use a goroutine worker pool when:

-- You have a large or unbounded stream of incoming work
+- You have a large or unbounded stream of incoming work.
+A pool helps prevent unbounded goroutine growth, which can lead to memory exhaustion and degraded system performance.
-- Processing tasks concurrently can overwhelm system resources
+- Processing tasks concurrently can overwhelm system resources.
+Worker pools provide backpressure and resource control by capping concurrency, helping you avoid CPU thrashing, connection saturation, or I/O overload.
-- You want to limit the number of parallel operations for stability
+- You want to limit the number of parallel operations for stability.
+Controlling the number of active workers reduces the risk of spikes in system load, improving predictability and service reliability under pressure.
-- Tasks are relatively uniform in cost and benefit from queuing
+- Tasks are relatively uniform in cost and benefit from queuing.
+When task sizes are similar, a fixed pool size ensures efficient throughput and fair task distribution without excessive coordination overhead.

 ❌ Avoid a worker pool when:

-- Each task must be processed immediately with minimal latency
+- Each task must be processed immediately with minimal latency.
+Queuing in a worker pool introduces delay.
+For latency-critical tasks, direct goroutine spawning avoids the scheduling overhead.
-- You can rely on Go's scheduler for natural load balancing in low-load scenarios
+- You can rely on Go's scheduler for natural load balancing in low-load scenarios.
+In light workloads, the overhead of managing a pool may outweigh its benefits.
+Go’s scheduler can often handle lightweight parallelism efficiently on its own.
-- Workload volume is small and bounded
+- Workload volume is small and bounded.
+Spinning up goroutines directly keeps code simpler for limited, predictable workloads without risking uncontrolled growth.